COMMUNITY INVESTMENTS / SOCIAL RESPONSIBILITY

 Mint’s Call to Action:

 Mint frequently arranges raffles to arrange additional funds.
 These raffles are open to staff and customers to purchase tickets to win great prizes.
-Previous raffles inclulded an HTC Mozart Smartphone and an Easter Hamper.
-Our latest raffle was Launched on 1st March.
-Click on the Fancourt Raffle tab to find out more about this awsome raffle prize.ENTRIES CLOSE ON 1 MAY
+Previous raffles inclulded an HTC Mozart Smartphone, an Easter Hamper and the Fancourt Raffle that included a trip for two to the spectacular Fancourt Golf Estate in George from the 17th – 19th May 2013.

-Our second hands-on initiative for 2013 is planned for 26th April.
-Once again, we will be painting at JCH (brightening up the Art Room), and we will complete the painting of the mural on the perimater walls at compass.
-With winter fast approaching, we will be planting a winter vegetable patch at Strathyre.
+Our second hands-on initiative for 2013 took place on the 26th April.
+Once again, we painted at JCH (brightening up the Art Room), and we were able to complete painting of the mural on the perimeter walls at Compass.
+With winter that was fast approaching, we planted a winter vegetable patch at Strathyre.

-We extend a heartfelt thank you to Monkey Fountain Nursery and petshop who have confirmed that they will be sponsoring of all items requried for the Strathyre Girls Home Winter Garden!
+We extend a heartfelt thank you to Monkey Fountain Nursery and Pet Shop who sponsored all the items required for the Strathyre Girls Home Winter Garden!

 We would welcome any assistance at the various initiatives!